 A toy is defined by EU toy safety regulations as any product intended to be used in play by children under the age of 14.

 Examples of toys include dolls, teddy bears, tricycles, toy cars or tractors, building blocks, toy guns, and imitation adult equipment like toy cookers.
-All toys must have the CE mark which shows that the product complies with the relevant safety standards.
+All toys must have the CE mark which shows that the product complies with the relevant safety legislation.

 Products with a dual use, such as a key-ring with a cuddly toy attached, must also meet the revised safety requirements.